psyrjane/Predictive-sharpness/README.md

 # Predictive-sharpness
 This repository contains the code for implementing the sharpness measure from the paper "A Measure of Predictive Sharpness for Probabilistic Models".
 It also contains the code for reproducing the figures, tables, simulations, and experiments in the paper.

+Most functionalities have been built using Python.
 For implementation, see the folder "Measure".
 For reproducibility material, see the folder "Reproducibility".
+R translations were recently added for basic functions.

 Article: https://doi.org/10.48550/arXiv.2509.03309